ciukstar/videre/README.md

 An administrator can also set default ringtones for each call type, outgoing or incoming call.

+Users can change their preferred ringtones in their account settings.

 ## ER Diagram

 ![Entity Relationship Diagram](static/img/ERD_Videre.svg)